 In addition, it involves data stored in various mediums such as hard drives, storage drives, thumb drives, CD-ROMs, and even archaic floppy disks.
 Computer forensics is also known as cyber, digital, and IT forensics.
 For this article, we consider all variations to fall under the umbrella of computer forensics.

 Professionals in the field may be known as Computer Forensic Analysts, Cyber Forensic Professionals, or other related titles.

 Guidance Software (now known as OpenText) is a company that manufactures computer forensic hardware and software for breach detection and response, investigations, eDiscovery, and analysis tools.

 SANS Investigative Forensic Toolkit (SIFT) Workstation – The SIFT Workstation is an investigative toolkit available to the digital forensics and incident response community.
 The suite contains tools that are designed to perform detailed digital forensic examinations in a variety of settings.

-Forensic Toolkit (FTK) – A single, centralized database-driven analysis tool that ensures everyone is working with the same data.
-This speeds search time and helps you spend more time analyzing the data.
+Forensic Toolkit (FTK) – A single, centralized database-driven analysis tool ensures everyone works with the same data.
+This speeds up search time and helps you analyze the data more.

 The Sleuth Kit (+Autopsy) – The Sleuth Kit and Autopsy Browser are UNIX open-source digital forensic analysis tools, based on The Coroner’s Toolkit.
 They can be used to examine NTFS, FAT, FFS, EXT2FS, and EXT3FS files.